How to Create Effective Food Standard Operating Procedures

 First, conduct a thorough assessment of your current food processes.

 Observe how tasks are done in your restaurant or food service establishment.
-What's the procedure for storing meat products?
+What's the procedure for handling raw ingredients and meat products?
 Do employees clean food contact surfaces?
 Take note of these practices.

 You should also gather feedback from employees who perform these tasks daily.
 They often spot gaps you don’t see.